12 Everyday Things That Pose Huge Security Risks

 Everything I Do/Shutterstock

 “Recently, charging stations have expanded more and more into the public sphere,” Turner told Reader’s Digest.
 And that’s not surprising—people constantly have their phones and other devices on them and are happy to have a convenient spot to charge them up.
 What is surprising, though, is the security risk these public stations can pose.
 “Many people don’t know that when you connect your phone to a USB port, not only are you charging your phone but you’re also transferring data, which transmits over a USB port,” Turner says.
 So beware—when you’re plugging your phone into one of those stations, there’s really no way to know who can then see the information on it.
+These are some things you should never do on Public Wifi.

 Public WiFi networks